 How Do I Get from Tenerife Airport?

 You can take the bus 111 to Los Cristianos or Costa Adeje.
-Buses run every 20-30 minutes.
-You can check the timetable on Google Maps.
+Buses run every 20-30 minutes. Сheck the timetable on Google Maps.

-To take a taxi, you’ll need to get out of the airport building.
-From the taxi signs you will find the right exit.
+You’ll need to get out of the airport building to take a taxi.
+From the taxi signs, you will find the right exit.
 Get into the first taxi in the queue.
 The price for a ride to Los Cristianos or Costa Adeje is around €35-40.

 The best option is to pre-book your transfer through GetTransfer.
 The cost for a ride to Los Cristianos or Costa Adeje is approximately €18-25.
 It’s cheaper than a taxi.

 Titsa has an excellent bus network on the island.
 Use Google maps to plan your routes.
 There you can also find the timetable.